NCDHHS RESPONSE TO COVID-19

+The Town’s skateboard park, located on the site of the YMCA, is now closed.
 The playgrounds at Dowdy Park, Town Park, and Whalebone Park remain closed.
-Those parks, as well as the dog park and the skateboard park on the YMCA site, remain open.
+Those parks, as well as the dog park, remain open.
 However, we ask that the public follow social distancing guidelines when visiting these properties.

 The Town of Nags Head has suspended residential water account disconnections for nonpayment until June 1, 2020.
 In addition, no new penalties or late fees will be applied during this time.
 For more information, visit www.nagsheadnc.gov/coronavirus.

 Special Note – Town of Manteo offices will be closed on Friday, April 10th, in observance of the Easter Holiday.